j869/nailed/DATA_SECURITY_SQL_MODIFICATIONS.md

-# Data Security SQL Modifications Required
+# Data Security SQL Modifications - COMPLETE ✅

-Based on the new `data_security` column in the `users` table, the following SQL statements need to be modified to implement user-based data access control.
+Based on the new `data_security` column in the `users` table, comprehensive data security has been successfully implemented across all SQL queries in the application.

 ## Overview
-The `data_security` column contains SQL WHERE clauses that define user data access restrictions using the simplified `user_accessible_customers` security view.
+The `data_security` column contains SQL WHERE clauses that define user-based data access restrictions using the simplified `user_accessible_customers` security view.
 This view maps job user assignments to customer access for efficient job-based security.

 ## Security Implementation Strategy
 - **Simple Job-Based Access**: One `data_security` field per user with job assignment logic